Skip to content

 Who should I move in with?

 Living with your friends can be great fun, but they’re not always perfect flatmates.
-It’s important to remember that if you do sign a lease together, this is a binding contract.
+It’s important to remember that if you do sign a lease together, this is a binding contract and referred to as a 'joint tenancy'.

 There are a couple of things that you should think about when you are looking for potential flatmates, whether you’ve met them before or not.

 If you can, try to get to know your new flatmates before you move in, to see if you can live with each other.
-There is a useful guide on what you should consider here.
+There is a guide on what you should be considering here.

 Things can go wrong, however.
 If you do decide you want to move out of your flat early, you will have to negotiate this with your landlord or you could end up being liable to repay the remaining months’ rent.
-Call into the Advice Centre if you’d like more help and advice on this issue.
+Call into the Advice Centre if you’d like more help and advice on this issue as this can quickly become very complex and challenging to resolve.

 Sub-letting